Back pain fear is one of the most limiting emotional consequences of chronic suffering.

 Acute back pain is difficult for people to understand unless they experience it themselves.
-You can read my own chilling chronic lumbar back pain story to get some idea.
 The majority of people have suffered some pain in their backs, yet that pain is not representative of the severity of agony suffered by some patients every day.
 There are few things more terrifying in life than acute lower back pain.
 The torturous waves of misery can make a person wish for death rather than continuing to live with such suffering.

 Do I agree with their decisions?
 Of course not.
 But, I can understand that the will of the pain is often stronger than the will of the patient.
 Everyone has their breaking point and back pain will bring even the strongest person to that point faster than any other health condition.